algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 This page is composed of the following elements:

-1. **Header**
+- **Header**

   - Consistent with the header described in the [Menu Page](#menu-page) section.
   - Includes the application logo, a search icon, and a language selection button.

-2. **Back Button**
+- **Back Button**

   - Allows users to return to the Discovery Page corresponding to the product's category (wine or cheese).

-3. **Product Name**
+- **Product Name**

   - Displayed prominently at the top of the page to highlight the product.

-4. **Product Image**
+- **Product Image**

   - A visual of the product shown in a dedicated image container.

-5. **Descriptive Card**
+- **Descriptive Card**

   - Provides comprehensive product information, including:

     - Product description
     - Vintage (for wines) or cheese type
     - Country of origin
     - Region
     - Appellation (e.g., PDO, AOC)
     - Grape variety or type of milk used
     - Price

-6. **Recommendations**
+- **Recommendations**

   - Displays suggested products that pair well with the selected item.
-   - These recommendations are **predefined (hard-coded)** and not based on dynamic algorithms.
+  - These recommendations are **pre-defined (hard-coded)** and not based on dynamic algorithms.
   - Each suggested product appears as a card, following the structure described in the [Product Card](#product-card) section.

 <div align="center">